How to Select the Right Problem and Build a Roadmap Full of Good Ideas

 Conclusion: The Journey of Continuous Discovery

 In conclusion, selecting the right problem and building a roadmap full of good ideas is a journey of continuous discovery.
 It requires busting myths, challenging misconceptions, and constantly seeking validation.
-As product managers, our role is to navigate this complex landscape with a clear focus, ensuring that every feature we prioritize and every problem we choose to solve has a significant impact on our product’s success.
-Let’s embrace this journey with passion and precision, transforming our roadmaps into strategic tools that drive our products forward.
+As product managers, our role is to navigate this complex landscape with a clear focus, ensuring that every feature we prioritize and problem we choose to solve significantly impacts our product’s success.

 Co-founder & CEO at Colab